-- Up to date evidence of need including at a local level; and - The nature of the development site and the character of the local surrounding area.
+Up to date evidence of need including at a local level; and

+The nature of the development site and the character of the local surrounding area.

 The final mix of dwelling types and sizes will be subject to negotiation with the applicant.
 Applicants will be required to provide sufficient evidence to support their proposals.

 Proposals will be supported that are suitable for the intended occupiers in relation to the quality and type of facilities, and the provision of support and/or care.
-Housing should be built as flexible as possible to accommodate a broad cross section of society to help meet a wide range of needs.